 Great for: Pre-theatre dinner or an EXTRA special occasion.

 Rustic, cosy and romantic.
 That’s how Maggie Jones describe it on the website and their not wrong.
 Tucked in a side street in High Street Kensington, you’d never walk past it of an evening and that’s what makes it so special.
-It looks like nowhere you’ve eaten before with its wooden tables, hanging baskets and mismatched decor; it feels like your eating in the English countryside.
+It looks like nowhere you’ve eaten before with its wooden tables, hanging baskets and shabby chic decor; it feels like your eating in the English countryside.
 The menu is British inspired with chicken pies, roast lamb and the fillet steak you can cut through like butter.
-Go in the evening, it’s particularly beautiful with the flickering candlelight.
+Go in the evening … it’s particularly beautiful with the flickering candlelight.

 Dress code: N/A